March Madness gear: The 7 best official 2019 NCAA tournament items you can buy right now | NCAA.com

-The 2019 NCAA tournament Sweet 16 field is set, and the road to the national championship continues.
+The 2019 NCAA tournament Elite Eight field is set, and the road to the national championship continues.

 For fans, now's the perfect time to load up on official March Madness and 2019 Final Four gear.
 Here are our favorite items available right now at shopncaasports.com.